CANTUS-Project/api/source/http_headers.rst

 Cantus-Specific Extension Headers
 ---------------------------------

-These headers extend the HTTP and WebDAV standards in ways specific to the Cantus API.
+These headers extend the HTTP standard in ways specific to the Cantus API.
 We create extension headers only when no existing solution is sensible.

 The server SHOULD return a `400 Bad Request <https://tools.ietf.org/html/rfc7231#section-6.5.1>`_ response code for any Cantus-specific request headers that contain invalid values, rather than